blmousee/simpleperf/README.md

 1. Aware of Android environment.
 Simpleperf handles some Android specific situations when profiling.
 For example, it can profile embedded shared libraries in apk, read symbol table and debug information from .gnu_debugdata section.
-If possible, it gives suggestions when meeting errors, like how to disable perf_harden to enable profiling.
+If possible, it gives suggestions when facing errors, like how to disable perf_harden to enable profiling.
 2. Support unwinding while recording.
-If we want to use -g option to record and report call-graph of a program, We need to dump user stack and register set in each record, and then unwind the stack to find the call chain.
+If we want to use -g option to record and report call-graph of a program, we need to dump user stack and register set in each record, and then unwind the stack to find the call chain.
 Simpleperf supports unwinding while recording, so it doesn’t need to store user stack in perf.data.
 So we can profile for a longer time with limited space on device.
-3. Build static binaries.
-Simpleperf is a static binary.
-So it doesn’t need supported shared libraries to run.
+3. Build in static binaries.
+Simpleperf is a static binary, so it doesn’t need supporting shared libraries to run.
 It means there is no limitation of Android version that simpleperf can run on, although some devices don’t support profiling.